Install using the Arduino IDE¶

 Click on the Upload button near the top left.
-It is a circle with a right arrow, next to the compile button that looks like a check mark.
+It is a circle with a right arrow, next to the Compile button that looks like a check mark.

 Figure 7 - Upload the CS Software to the Arduino

-The IDE will go through a compile process which will build all the files into an application the Arduino can run and upload it.
+The IDE will go through a compile process which will build all the files into an application the Arduino can run, and then upload it.
 You may see many lines of logging as it finishes its task.
 When done, it will upload the file to the Arduino which you may see as some lights blinking on the Arduino.
 Make sure there are no errors in the log window, and that it shows “done uploading” in the status bar and “SUCCESS” and a listing of how much memory is used on the Arduino in the log window.

 Don’t unplug the serial cable yet!

 Plug in your power adapters¶

 You should already have the 7-9V adapter plugged into the Arduino, and the 13-14V adapter plugged into the motor shield.
 Now you can plug both of them into the power socket.
 Nothing should happen.
 Be sure that nothing bad happens, like smoke rising from the board or the boards getting hot.
 If anything seems wrong, unplug the power adapters immediately.

 Use the Serial Monitor to do a quick test¶